 Summer 2020: Community Presentation of Final Downtown Moline Public Art Master Plan

-Please join Renew Moline for a walk and talk about public art in public space around downtown Moline.
-Participants will visit five sites within 16 blocks to review existing conditions and dream big about how public art could impact each space.
-The event will start and end at Bass Landing with the walk kicking off at 5:10 pm.
-Register for the event here.
+Please join Renew Moline for a virtual walk and talk about public art in public space around downtown Moline.
+Our Designing Local team will lead us virtually through seven downtown sites to review existing conditions and dream big about how public art could benefit each space.
+There are four opportunities to participate in Zoom events during which the audience will be polled for their ideas for each site.